neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

 (target-formats)=
 ## Supported formats
 (target-supported-formats)=
+`movement` supports the analysis of trajectories of keypoints (_pose tracks_) and of bounding boxes' centroids (_bounding boxes' tracks_).

-`movement` can load pose tracks from various pose estimation frameworks.
+To analyse pose tracks, `movement` supports loading data from various pose estimation frameworks.
 Currently, these include:
 - [DeepLabCut](dlc:) (DLC)
 - [SLEAP](sleap:) (SLEAP)
 - [LightingPose](lp:) (LP)

-:::{warning}
-`movement` only deals with the predicted pose tracks output by these software packages.
-It does not support the training or labelling of the data.
+To analyse bounding boxes' tracks, `movement` currently supports the [VGG Image Annotator](via:) (VIA) format for [tracks annotation](via:docs/face_track_annotation.html#:~:text=A%20snippet%20of%20this%20csv%20file%20is%20shown%20below)

+:::{note}
+At the moment `movement` only deals with tracked data: either keypoints or bounding boxes whose identities are known from one frame to the next, for a consecutive set of frames.
+For the pose estimation case, this means it only deals with the predictions output by the software packages mentioned above.
+It currently does not support loading manually labelled data, since this is most often defined over a non-continuous set of frames.
 :::

-(target-loading)=
+(target-loading-pose-tracks)=
 ## Loading pose tracks

-The loading functionalities are provided by the {mod}`movement.io.load_poses` module, which can be imported as follows:
+The pose track loading functionalities are provided by the {mod}`movement.io.load_poses` module, which can be imported as follows:

 ```python
 from movement.io import load_poses
 ```

-Depending on the source sofrware, one of the following functions can be used.
+Depending on the source software, one of the following functions can be used.

 ::::{tab-set}

 :::{tab-item} SLEAP

-Load from [SLEAP analysis files](sleap:tutorials/analysis) (.h5, recommended), or from .slp files (experimental):
+To load [SLEAP analysis files](sleap:tutorials/analysis) in .h5 format (recommended):
 ```python
 ds = load_poses.from_sleap_file("/path/to/file.analysis.h5", fps=30)